The following information is for adults over the age of 18. Information about our children’s crisis services can be

 If you aren’t already under the care of mental health services or if you experience a mental health crisis out of hours

-Phone your GP surgery and ask for an emergency appointment.
+Phone your GP surgery and ask for an emergency appointment or call back.
 If you phone and the surgery is closed there should be a recorded message giving you an emergency contact number to call.

-You can contact your local mental health crisis team directly using the telephone numbers below:
+Alternatively you can contact your local mental health crisis team using our single point of access telephone number: